mike-seger/selenium-grid/test/java/README.md

 ## ... or using maven (legacy method)
 ```
-# generate the pom.xml where you have gradle installed
+# generate the pom.xml where you have gradle available
 gradle pom

 # and then continue using the pom.xml by running